 “And there’s a nakedness to that.
 We have nothing to hide – our food and our service should be honest.
 There’s an added element that the sight and the smells of the food trigger some anticipation and craving from our guests for the delicious dinner that awaits them.”

 Peter Cuong Franklin chose Nhau Nhau as the venue for his August 23rd dinner for its size.
-“There’s always something special about dinners at Nhau Nhau because of its intimacy and ambience,” Peter explains.
+“There’s always something special about dinners at Nhau Nhau because of its intimacy and ambiance,” Peter explains.

 “We limited the number of guests to 14 only for this special occasion, and the bar counter served as a replacement for a chef’s table where guests could interact easily with our bartender, me – the chef, and the Highland Park Whisky ambassador, Denish Nguyen.”